 - Family photos, letters, and official documents put a human face to the horror and chilling efficiency of Nazi oppression

 Brauer stayed in Vienna during WWII as a child, avoiding the concentration camps by, for example hiding out in the city.
-His father, who initially fled to Latvia, and many others around Brauer, were not so lucky.
+His father, who initially fled to Latvia, and many others around Brauer, were not so fortunate.

 - Childhood drawings from when Brauer was aged 10-12, where his talent already shone though in, for example, a little drawing of a black dog